LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- LSU and its opponents have scored at least 57 points -- this matchup's point total -- only twice this year.
+- LSU and its opponents have combined for 57 points -- this matchup's point total -- just two times this year.

-- Mississippi State has combined with its opponents to score more than 57 points in two games this season.
+- Mississippi State's games have gone over 57 points in two opportunities this season.

-- The two teams combine to average 66 points per game, nine more than the over/under in this contest.
+- The combined points per game average of the two teams, 66, is nine points greater than Saturday's over/under.

-- These two squads combine to allow 47 points per game, 10 fewer than this contest's over/under.
+- This contest's total is 10 points greater than the 47 these two squads combine to surrender per game this season.

 - Tigers games this season feature an average total of 65.2 points, a number 8.2 points higher than Saturday's over/under.